-The Corporation received confirmation from SERNAGEOMIN, the Chilean state mining and permitting authority, that the Corporation's wholly-owned subsidiary, Compañía Minera Pimenton ("CM Pimenton"), did not require new permits in order to reactivate operations at Pimenton.
-The Corporation submitted an application for expansion of the Pimenton Mine's tailings deposits, which was approved by SERNAGEOMIN on December 17, 2004.
+The Corporation received confirmation from Sernageomin, the Chilean state mining and permitting authority, that the Corporation's wholly-owned subsidiary, Compañía Minera Pimenton ("CM Pimenton"), did not require new permits in order to reactivate operations at Pimenton.
+The Corporation has also received confirmation from Sernageomin that allows CM Pimenton to continue operations at Pimenton without the need to request new permits.
+The Corporation submitted an application for expansion of the Pimenton Mine's tailings deposits, which was approved by Sernageomin on December 17, 2004.
+Such approval remains active and has been ratified by resolution 0853 issued by the Servicio de Evaluacion Ambiental dated September 25, 2013.
 See "Narrative Description of the Business - Competition, Environment and Foreign Operations" and the Pimenton Technical Report (as defined below).